tmlkmcd/AoC-2022/2022/README.md

 - Estimated completion time: ~30 minutes

 As ever, long time deciding how to parse input in a half-asleep haze.
 Though each step of the way lots of debugging and figuring out but it did go down smoothly.
 Getting harder but still fun.

+## Day 6

+- Estimated completino time: ~15 minutes

+Surprisingly easy that we're near a week into the challenge, should have finished a lot faster but got snagged on the looping/deduping logic which I think I'd have done much faster in JavaScript.
+It being 5am still doesn't help...

+Also, didn't know about sets in python / that they were that similar to JS.
+This is how we learn!!